awsdocs/amazon-aurora-user-guide/doc_source/CHAP_Troubleshooting.md

 ### Diagnosing and resolving a MySQL read replication failure<a name="CHAP_Troubleshooting.MySQL.RR"></a>

-Amazon RDS monitors the replication status of your read replicas and updates the **Replication State** field of the read replica instance to `Error` if replication stops for any reason\.
+Amazon RDS monitors the replication status of your read replicas\.
+RDS updates the **Replication State** field of the read replica instance to `Error` if replication stops for any reason\.
 You can review the details of the associated error thrown by the MySQL engines by viewing the **Replication Error** field\.
 Events that indicate the status of the read replica are also generated, including [RDS-EVENT-0045](USER_Events.Messages.md#RDS-EVENT-0045), [RDS-EVENT-0046](USER_Events.Messages.md#RDS-EVENT-0046), and [RDS-EVENT-0047](USER_Events.Messages.md#RDS-EVENT-0047)\.
 For more information about events and subscribing to events, see [Working with Amazon RDS event notification](USER_Events.md)\.
 If a MySQL error message is returned, check the error in the [MySQL error message documentation](https://dev.mysql.com/doc/refman/8.0/en/server-error-reference.html)\.

 Common situations that can cause replication errors include the following:
 + The value for the `max_allowed_packet` parameter for a read replica is less than the `max_allowed_packet` parameter for the source DB instance\.

   The `max_allowed_packet` parameter is a custom parameter that you can set in a DB parameter group\.
 The `max_allowed_packet` parameter is used to specify the maximum size of data manipulation language \(DML\) that can be run on the database\.
-If the `max_allowed_packet` value for the source DB instance is larger than the `max_allowed_packet` value for the read replica, the replication process can throw an error and stop replication\.
+In some cases, the `max_allowed_packet` value for the source DB instance might be larger than the `max_allowed_packet` value for the read replica\.
+If so, the replication process can throw an error and stop replication\.
 The most common error is `packet bigger than 'max_allowed_packet' bytes`\.
 You can fix the error by having the source and read replica use DB parameter groups with the same `max_allowed_packet` parameter values\.
 + Writing to tables on a read replica\.
 If you're creating indexes on a read replica, you need to have the `read_only` parameter set to *0* to create the indexes\.
 If you're writing to tables on the read replica, it can break replication\.
 + Using a nontransactional storage engine such as MyISAM\.
 Read replicas require a transactional storage engine\.
 Replication is only supported for the following storage engines: InnoDB for MySQL or MariaDB\.